dsandor87/TypeScript-React-ChartJs/README.md

-# Getting Started with Create React App
+# Covid-19 App
+Web app by using React, Typescript, Emotion (CSS-in-JS library) and Chart.js for displaying relevant COVID-19 data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).